emwap/signature-paper/paper.md

 # The Signature Language

 Dissatisfied with hard-wired rules and global compiler options, we propose a small language as a more flexible way to drive the compiler.

 The Signature language allows the programmer to express the mapping of individual arguments separately.

+- typed language, type safety of Feldspar is preserved.
+- specify how the compiler should treat each argument, and result.
+    - naming arguments, especially for readability and debugging.
+    - control data representation from a performance perspective.
+    - potentially generate interface code to bridge different representation formats.
+    - the signature code does not become a wrapper around the original function, instead it is fused with the function body
+    - since the signature is added before optimization, it can possibly enable more optimizations.

 The basic combinators `lam`, `res` and `ptr`, are used for argument positions and the result respectively.